PatentsView/pv-government-interest/README.md

 2. Generate data visualizations

 **Step 1: Data Preparation**

 	a.
 To gather data, download the most updated bulk download datafiles from http://www.patentsview.org/download/ and save it to a folder 'data_to_read' in '2_Data_Viz_Generate'.
-Note: if this folder does not exist, you can create it.
 		These are the bulk download datafiles you will need:
 			1. uspatentcitation
 			2. patent